 Cart Abandonment = Opportunity

 The cart abandonment rate is an essential metric for online retailers, as it often indicates the reliability and appeal of the shopping experience.
 Using the methods in this guide, you can easily measure your cart abandonment rate with Google Analytics and identify areas for improvement.
-By addressing your purchasing flow issues and improving the customer experience, you can turn lost sales into fresh opportunities.
+By addressing your purchasing flow issues and improving the customer experience, you can turn lost sales into fresh opportunities — especially when you have a powerful marketing tool like AdRoll to help.